-BEST VPN FOR UNBLOCKING CHINESE CONTENT:Hotspot Shield is our top choice as it allows you to quickly and reliably access sites like Youku outside of China.
+BEST BUDGET VPN:Hotspot Shield is our top budget pick as it allows you to quickly and reliably access sites like Youku outside of China.
 This VPN is fast, secure, and best of all, it comes with a 45-day money-back guarantee.

 Read our full Hotspot Shield review.

 Ivacy operates around 1,000 servers in 50+ locations, two of which are Beijing and Shanghai.
 This service unblocks some of the most stubborn platforms out there (Netflix, for instance) so most Chinese services shouldn’t pose much of an issue.
 Additionally, with unlimited bandwidth and reliable high-speed connections, you’re free to watch in the highest possible quality.

 This VPN clearly puts major emphasis on your security and privacy.
 It uses 256-bit encryption, DNS, IPV6, and WebRTC leak protection, and a kill switch (Windows only) to keep your activities hidden from prying eyes at all times.
 Further, Ivacy has a strict no-logs policy, meaning you are effectively untraceable once connected.
 For even great privacy, you can choose to pay in Bitcoin.
 24/7 support is available over live chat in case of any problems.

 Ivacy has apps for Windows, Android, MacOS, and iOS.
 It can be manually installed on Linux systems and supported wireless routers.

 - Unblocks Netflix, Amazon Prime Video, and more

 - Live chat support struggles to answer technical questions